 - Ticketing sites that handle large ticket sales.

 - Government sites that deal with public service interactions.

 Load tests are important for any system that has fluctuating and unpredictable levels of load (traffic, requests, actions).
 They let businesses and organizations simulate different levels of load in a controlled environment, so they don’t experience crashes, errors, or slowdowns during popular events like Black Friday, tax time, or a major concert onsale.

 Load testing isn’t unique to software—it’s needed for many products.
 Furniture companies load test their tables and chairs to make sure they can handle large amounts of mass.
 Batteries are load tested to ensure they can maintain sufficient voltage.
 Cranes are load tested to make sure they’re safe and reliable while hoisting massive weight.

 Just as these physical load tests ensure your chair doesn’t collapse when you sit on it and cranes don’t break while lifting materials, software load tests ensure your site or app doesn’t break when people use it.

-A software load test lets you understand how your site or app functions under load.
+A software or website load test lets you understand how your site or app functions under load.
 It reveals performance bottlenecks and provides the information you need to optimize your systems and handle major traffic with confidence.